Skip to main content

 Bouncer configuration

-If you are using packages, and have a lapi on the same server the following configuration file /etc/crowdsec/bouncer/crowdsec-spoa-bouncer.yaml should already be in a working state, and can skip this section and begin with HAProxy Configuration.
+If you are using packages, and have a lapi on the same server the following configuration file /etc/crowdsec/bouncers/crowdsec-spoa-bouncer.yaml should already be in a working state, and you can skip this section and begin with HAProxy Configuration.

-If your CrowdSec Engine is installed on an other server, you'll have to update the /etc/crowdsec/bouncer/crowdsec-spoa-bouncer.yaml file.
+If your CrowdSec Engine is installed on another server, you'll need to update the /etc/crowdsec/bouncers/crowdsec-spoa-bouncer.yaml file.

 HAProxy Configuration